hnez/BlockBot-documentation/protocols/rf.md

 If the SYN flag is set, this is the first sequence number and it should be included in the answering handshake message.
 If the SYN flag is not set this is the sequence number of the current message.
-The sequence number is incremented by one for each subsequent message and wraps around at 255.
+The sequence number is incremented by one for each subsequent message if it contains payload and wraps around at 255.

 Acknowledgment Number (8bits)
 -----------------------------

-If the ACK flag is set, this is the number of the last successfully received message from the peer.
+If the ACK flag is set, this is the number of the last successfully received message from the other peer.

 Payload Len (4bits)
 -------------------